Whip up a fabulous Asian inspired meal in a flash with these scrumptious Chicken & Pork Asian Noodles that will definitely satisfy hungry bellies.

-By now, if you've been following my blog, you would well and truly know I LOVE Asian flavors and with Chinese New Year here what better time to post an awesome Asian inspired recipe.
-Today's recipe is really easy and fun, it uses ingredients you probably already have in your pantry, makes a great meal and I swear it tastes as good as your restaurant style dishes.
+By now, if you've been following my blog, you would well and truly know I LOVE Asian flavors and with Chinese New Year here what better time to post an awesome Chicken & Pork Asian Noodles recipe!

-If you want a super awesome Asian noodle experience (and let's face it, who doesn't?) then adding a fried egg on the top of this is super DELICIOUS - that soft yolk just adds so much extra flavor!
+If you really want a super awesome Asian noodle experience (and let's face it, who doesn't?) then adding a fried egg on the top of this is DELICIOUS - that soft yolk and the crispy edged whites just adds so much extra flavor!

 Use a good quality curry powder for this recipe as this flavor really brings the dish together.

-You will need a LARGE wok for this recipe - if you do not have a large wok, then cook everything up to step 7 together and then empty the pan out and add the ingredients from step 8 onwards and continue cooking.
-You can lay the noodles on the bottom of your serving dish and add the meat/vegetables on top but it is preferable to cook as instructed and have it all mixed together.
+You will need a LARGE wok for this recipe - if you do not have a large wok, then cook everything up to step 7 together and then empty the pan out and add the ingredients from step 8 onward and continue cooking.

 Please keep in mind this recipe will feed a lot of people so halve this recipe if you want to feed around 4 people.